-A Grant Adjustment Notice (GAN) is when changes to General Information, Contact Information or Budget modifications are needed.
+A Grant Award Modification (GAM) is when changes to General Information, Contact Information or Budget modifications are needed.

-- The budget modification and justification for the GAN request shall be submitted to Department of Corrections' State Corrections Commission staff fifteen (15) days prior to the end of the month for which it is being requested and reviewed by the Justice and Public Safety Cabinet's Grants Management Division. - The grantee must submit a request to modify their budget via a letter of justification to the grant administrator for pre-review. - The grant administrator will complete a pre-review for the request to ensure the request is allowable and includes the required documentation.
-Upon review, the grant administrator will provide notification to the grantee to submit the GAN request in the IGX system.
-The GAN request will be submitted to the State Corrections Commission or designee to review or deny.
-The State Corrections Commission Chair may approve GANs between Commission meetings if necessary, with the action(s) reported to the Commission at the next meeting. - The outcome of the GAN request, either approval or denial, shall be reported to the grantee and documented in the IGX system. - If the GAN is approved, the grantee shall be prompted to modify their budget in the IGX system.
-Subsequent financial reports will reflect the budget adjustments from the GAN.
+- The budget modification and justification for the GAM request shall be submitted to Department of Corrections' State Corrections Commission staff fifteen (15) days prior to the end of the month for which it is being requested. - The grantee must submit a request to modify their budget via a letter of justification to the grant administrator for pre-review. - The grant administrator will complete a pre-review for the request to ensure the request is allowable and includes the required documentation.
+Upon review, the grant administrator will provide notification to the grantee to submit the GAM request in the IGX system. - The GAM request will be submitted to the State Corrections Commission or designee to review or deny.
+The State Corrections Commission Chair may approve GAMs between Commission meetings if necessary, with the action(s) reported to the Commission at the next meeting. - The outcome of the GAM request, either approval or denial, shall be reported to the grantee and documented in the IGX system. - If the GAM is approved, the grantee shall be prompted to modify their budget in the IGX system.
+Subsequent financial reports will reflect the budget adjustments from the GAM.